BoidCMS/boidcms.github.io/_coverpage.md

 # BoidCMS v<small>1.0.0</small>

-> Powered by PHP and JSON, Ready to power your site.
+> Built with PHP and JSON, Ready to power your site.

 - Simple, fast and secured
 - Super extendable